DocumentationAPI Reference

 Step 1 - Create a Session

-To create a Session, you will send an HTTP POST request to the Session API.
-To enable Auto Capture set the AutoCapture boolean to true.
-This can be verified with the AutoCapture field in the response which should also be set to true.
-See the Reach Session API Reference for more detailed look at the API.
+You will send an HTTP POST request to the Session API to create a Session.
+To enable Auto Capture, set the AutoCapture boolean to true.
+It can be verified with the AutoCapture field in the response, which should also be set to true.
+See the Reach Session API Reference for a more detailed look at the API.

 Request Example